 The first instruction is “Place the Post Office at an alternate exterior angle from your house.”
 Show what “alternate exterior” means.
-Alternate is indicating that the angles are on opposite or alternate sides of the transversal.
+An alternate is indicating that the angles are on opposite or alternate sides of the transversal.
 Exterior means that the angles lie to the outside of the parallel line pair.

 Once students locate the Post Office, they can sketch it on the map.
 Then ask the students to tell you what they think the angle measure is.
-Alternate exterior angles are congruent, so if your house is on an angle of 46°, then the Post Office is at a congruent angle of 46° as well!
+Alternate exterior angles are congruent, so if your house is at an angle of 46°, then the Post Office is at a congruent angle of 46° as well!